Top Ten Music Videos of the 80s

 This one exemplifies the common 80s practice of “fuck it, let’s just fade this shit out at the end because we don’t know any other way to end this thing.”
 This video also represents a young Waukesha, Wisconsin, Derek’s first glimpse at womanhood, and possibly my first stirrings of lust as a result.
 I definitely owe Tawny Kitaen my first boyhood erection, and that alone makes this video awesome, even if it is confusing as to what cartwheels and splits on the hoods of Jaguars implies about her attractiveness, apart from her having been a childhood gymnast and therefore spiritually and emotionally broken and therefore an easy and cheap date.
-So I guess I just answered my own question.
+So I guess I sort of just answered my own question …

 Twisted Sister — “I Wanna Rock”